 - Conclusion

 Before you rush headlong into your new project, put together a development team and start thinking about marketing, let’s take a step back and start from the beginning: with the purpose.
 After all, you will only know what regulatory requirements you will face and how you can ultimately advertise your product once this has been finalized.
-The intended purpose lays the foundation for (almost) everything.
+The intended use lays the foundation for (almost) everything.
 At the very beginning of a software project, you can answer the most important question of all: is your app a medical device and do you therefore have to comply with the requirements of the Medical Device Regulation (MDR)?

 Example